 Here’s a simple example.
 People spend most of their time with smartphones in their hands.
 And when it comes to services, in most cases, prospects look for a quick answer.
 If you run a delivery business, these two facts can serve as a reason to experiment with AI and chatbots instead of investing more in the land-based support team.

 The problem with customer management usually occurs when scaling up.
-If you have hundreds and thousands of contacts, use helpful tools to automate communication and keep customization at its highest level.
+If you get hundreds and thousands of contacts after you search email addresses, we recommend using sales automation tools to automate communication and keep customization at its highest level.

 For example, you can try drip email campaign constructor from Snov.io to create and adjust mailing sequences and be on time with relevant content.
 Or try other marketing automation tools, like Marketo, ActiveCampaign, Leadfeeder, to conduct omnichannel communication with customers.